getslash/slash/doc/customize.rst

  from setuptools import setup, find_packages

  setup(name="microtech_testing",
-      description="An adapter layer for shakedown, to test ", version="1.0",
+      description="An adapter layer for slash, to test ", version="1.0",
       packages=find_packages(exclude=["tests"]),
-      install_requires=["shakedown"],
+      install_requires=["slash"],
       )

-.. note:: we require shakedown from this package.
-This is good because people will only have to install the ``microtech_testing`` package, and it will install Shakedown along with it as a dependency.
+.. note:: we require slash from this package.
+This is good because people will only have to install the ``microtech_testing`` package, and it will install Slash along with it as a dependency.

 The main entry point for the customization is a function we are going to implement.
-Let's call it ``customize_shakedown``, and we'll put it in ``__init__.py``:
+Let's call it ``customize_slash``, and we'll put it in ``__init__.py``:

 .. code-block:: python

  # microtech_testing/__init__.py

- def customize_shakedown():
+ def customize_slash():
      pass

-To let shakedown load our customization on startup, we'll use a feature of ``setuptools`` called *entry points*.
+To let slash load our customization on startup, we'll use a feature of ``setuptools`` called *entry points*.
 This lets us register specific functions in "slots", to be read by other packages.
 We'll append the following to our ``setup.py`` file:

 .. code-block:: python